CyberFlameGO/svnpython/Doc/library/os.rst

    child_stdout)``.

    .. deprecated:: 2.6
-      This function is obsolete.
+      All of the :func:`popen\*` functions are obsolete.
 Use the :mod:`subprocess` module.
-Check especially the :ref:`subprocess-replacements` section.

-   Availability: Unix, Windows.
+   Availability: Macintosh, Unix, Windows.

    .. versionadded:: 2.0